Links

 Description:

 Truncate a specific time to the start of a given unit of duration and returns a new time.
-The unit of duration is defined by time_part.
+The unit of duration is defined by time_part

 Input

-• time: a TIME object or column
+object or column

 Return Data Type